rust-embedded/discovery/src/02-requirements/README.md

   revision of the board then you'll need this module for chapters 10 and 11.
 For completeness, we'll include instructions for using a Serial module.
 The book will use [this particular model][sparkfun] but you can use any other model as long as it operates at 3.3V.
-The (Chinese) CH340G module, which you can buy [e-commerce][4] sites, works too and it's probably cheaper for you to get.
+The CH340G module, which you can buy [e-commerce][4] sites, works too and it's probably cheaper for you to get.

 [sparkfun]: https://www.sparkfun.com/products/9873